google/monster-mash/README.md

 Monster Mash is a new sketch-based modeling and animation tool that allows you to quickly sketch a character, inflate it into 3D, and promptly animate it.
 You can perform all interactions in the sketching plane.
 No 3D manipulation is required.

 The web demo (http://MonsterMash.zone) and its source code that is available here accompanies a paper **Dvorožňák et al.: Monster Mash: A Single-View Approach to Casual 3D Modeling and Animation** published in ACM Transactions on Graphics 39(6):214 and presented at SIGGRAPH Asia 2020 conference.
+(See the [project page](https://dcgi.fel.cvut.cz/home/sykorad/monster_mash) for more details.)

 The demo uses a combination of web technologies (mainly for UI) and C++ code.